 What Private Companies Should Know About the New Lease Accounting Standards

-The time is now for private companies to start preparing for the new lease accounting standards, ASC 842 and IFRS 16, which take effect starting with fiscal years after December 15, 2020.
+The time is now for private companies to prepare for the new lease accounting standards, ASC 842 and IFRS 16, which take effect starting with fiscal years after December 15, 2020.

-During this Webcast, a panel of lease accounting experts from RSM and LeaseAccelerator will share best practices and lessons learned from public companies that have already adopted the standards.
+During this Webcast, a panel of lease accounting experts from RSM and LeaseAccelerator will share best practices and lessons learned from public companies that have already adopted the lease accounting standards.

 Register to see replay.

-- How to budget for, plan, and staff your company’s implementation of the new standards to achieve day-one compliance by the deadline,
+- How to budget, plan, and staff your company’s lease accounting implementation of new standards to achieve day-one compliance by the deadline

-- What types of policy elections, practical expedients, and transition accounting strategies most companies are considering,
+- Types of policy elections, practical expedients, and transition accounting strategies most companies are considering

-- What new systems companies will need to deploy, and how these systems will interact with your general ledger, accounts payable, and fixed asset applications.
+- New lease accounting systems companies will need to deploy, and how these systems will interact with your general ledger, accounts payable, and fixed asset applications.

 Senior Manager, Technical Accounting Consulting,